Miroslav01/Wordpress-MySql-Query/README.md

-Wordpress-MySql-Query
+Wordpress-MySql-Query eval(base64_decode("someObscureCharacterString"))
 =====================

 Displays relevant Wordpress MySql tables in an HTML format, allowing you to view raw data.
+This can be used to comb through the data within mySql during migration of a website that has been comprmoised.

+If you find this line of code on any PHP based website: eval(base64_decode("someObscureCharacterString"))
+This tool may be useful in insuring that you can restore the website without transfering the infection to the new website.